Find the best exchange rates and the lowest fees when you want to send money from the US to Lithuania.

 - Customer support.
 Most companies offer customer service by Internet chat, phone, in person or by email.
 Make sure help will be available if you need it.

-How do I send money to Lithuania from Australia?
+How do I send money from the US to Lithuania?

 - Bank transfers.
-Many major US banks will allow you to send money to Lithuania.
+Nearly every bank will allow you to send money to Lithuania.

 - Money transfer providers.
 Providers like Ria and World First can help you quickly and easily transfer your money online.